-Students lesson assignment: How to use cPanel MySQL Database wizard to create WordPress databases
+This brief tutorial shows students and new users how to use cPanel MySQL Database wizard to create WordPress databases.

 Few days ago we showed students and new users how to create MySQL WordPress databases via cPanel.
 We also mentioned in that post that cPanel was developed to help new users and beginners manage websites and domains easily.

 Advanced users can use Linux and the command line terminal to manage servers and other complicated setups.
 However, for students just starting out managing websites, cPanel should be the way to go.

 Creating and managing cPanel databases via cPanel is easy.
 There are two ways to do this.
 One way is using cPanel MySQL database portal to create and manage databases.

 The next is using cPanel MySQL database wizard to create new databases.
 This brief tutorial shows you how to use cPanel MySQL database wizard to create databases easily.

 Below is our previous post on creating databases via Cpanel.